 Blaine Central Veterinary Clinic

-Blaine Central Veterinary Clinic New clients receive a FREE wellness exam!
+Blaine Central Veterinary Clinic New clients receive $25 off their first exam.
 Welcome to the Blaine Central Veterinary Clinic.
 Your pet’s health is our greatest concern at our hospital.

 We provide routine wellness care, in addition to care for pets who are ill or injured in the northern Twin Cities area.
 We service pets from Blaine, Mounds View, Ham Lake, Andover, New Brighton, Lexington, Lino Lakes, Circle Pines, Arden Hills, Spring Lake Park, C**n Rapids, Brooklyn Park, Fridley, St. Paul, Minneapolis and more.
 We have a full-service animal hospital with pet care services ranging from routine vaccinations to full surgical, pharmacy, laboratory, diagnostics, and radiology.

-If you are in need of care, please reach out to the following emergency clinics listed below:
+If you are in need of emergency care, please contact the following clinics:

 South Metro Animal Emergency: 952-953-3737